 Bottle refusal is the pits.
 Your baby is frustrated or sad, and you are likely in panic mode.
 Before you spend all your money buying different bottles, let’s look at why this happens.

 The first thing to consider is your baby’s age.
 Babies are born with reflexes.
 One of these is the sucking reflex—the reason new babies try to suck on anything that comes near their mouths.
 Over the first three months or so, the sucking reflex integrates into controlled movements.
 When this happens, your baby will no longer suck on anything.
-FOR THIS REASON, we suggest introducing a bottle when your baby is 3-4 weeks old.
+We suggest introducing a bottle when your baby is 3-4 weeks old, before the sucking reflex integrates.
 Earlier is okay, too.

 Bottle Shape & Flow

 If you have introduced a bottle to your young baby and he is unhappy, consider the bottle.
 This is such an important topic that we have written an entire book on the subject!
 In a nutshell, consider the nipple shape.
 Your baby’s mouth needs to accept the nipple length and his lips should rest on a portion of the base, with the mouth slightly propped open.

 The flow of the nipple you choose should help your baby have a similar swallow pattern as he has at your breast; slower is not necessarily better.
 The way you hold the bottle can make-or-break bottle acceptance, too.
 Product packaging is not a reliable way to choose a bottle for your baby.
 Check out our book, or grab our Beginning Bottle Feeding class so you can confidently select and use a bottle in a way that is supportive of breastfeeding.